qPCR4vir/nana-docs/source/02-Getting Started.md

 The second example shows how to respond a user action.
 To receive a user action, an event handler should be registered to a widget.
 Nana waits for a user action and invokes the event handler of the corresponding event.
-The example application consists of a button that the user can click to quit.
+This example application consists of a button that the user can click to quit.

 \include Examples\helloword_quit.cpp
 This source code is similar to Hello Nana, except that we are using a button instead of a label, and we are making an event to respond a user click.
-Every widget class has a set of methods to make events, they are named "events()".
+Every widget class has a set of methods to set events handlers.
+They are named "events()".
 The parameter of the member function is an event handler.
-As above code shown, we make the `API::exit()` as an event handler for the button's click event.
+As above code shown, we set `nana::API::exit_all()` as an event handler for the button's click event.
-The `exit()` function is an API in Nana C++ Library.
+The `exit_all()` function is one of the  nana::API functions offered by the Nana C++ Library.
 It closes all windows in current GUI thread and terminates the event loop.
-It will be called when the user clicks the button.
+In this example it will be called when the user clicks the button.

 ![Figure 1.2 Event Example](Quit.jpg)